thepriyanshujangid/aosp_guide/flashing_instructions.md

    *(Replace `fw_redwood_xxxxx.zip` with the actual firmware file name.)*

-6. Wait for the process to complete.
+5. Wait for the process to complete.
-7. (Optional) After flashing firmware, you can sideload your ROM or reboot the system.
+6. (Optional) After flashing firmware, you can sideload your ROM or reboot the system.

-> **Tip:**
-> Flashing firmware does **not wipe your data** but is often recommended before a major ROM update or if you face modem/boot issues.

 ---